1964 Summer Olympics: Legacy

 The 1964 Summer Olympics in Tokyo celebrated Japan's progress and reemergence on the world stage.
 The new Japan was no longer a wartime enemy, but a peaceful country that threatened no one, and this transformation was accomplished in fewer than 20 years.

 To host such a major event, Tokyo's infrastructure needed to be modernized in time for large numbers of expected tourists.
 Enormous energy and expense was devoted to upgrading the city's physical infrastructure, including new buildings, highways, stadiums, hotels, airports and trains.
 There was a new satellite to facilitate live international broadcast.
 Multiple train and subway lines, a large highway building project, and the Tokaido Shinkansen, the fastest train in the world, were completed.
 Tokyo International Airport and the Port of Tokyo were modernized.
 International satellite broadcasting was initiated, and Japan was now connected to the world with a new undersea communications cable.
 The YS-11, a commercial turboprop plane developed in Japan, was used to transport the Olympic Flame within Japan.
 For swimming, a new timing system started the clock by the sound of the starter gun and stopped it with touchpads.
 The photo finish using a photograph with lines on it was introduced to determine the results of sprints.
 All of this demonstrated that Japan was now part of the first world and a technological leader, and at the same time demonstrated how other countries might modernize.
 In preparation for the games, 200,000 stray cats and dogs were rounded up and killed.

-Unfortunately, however, the construction projects resulted in environmental damage, forced relocations for residents, and loss of industry.
+However, the construction projects resulted in environmental damage, forced relocations for residents, and loss of industry.
 In addition, corruption by politicians and construction companies resulted in cost overruns and shoddy work.

 Although public opinion about the Olympics in Japan had initially been split, by the time the games started almost everyone was behind them.
 The broadcast of the opening ceremony was watched by over 70% of the viewing public, and the women's volleyball team's gold medal match was watched by over 80%.